fuzzkat/numbers/README.md

-# README
+# Numbers

-This application has been written using Ruby 2.4.1
+## Web interface to discover the numbers from one to a million

+This Rails application lists out all the numbers from one to a million in multiple languages and page sizes.

+Written using Ruby 2.4.1, although lower ruby versions should be compatible.

 To run the application;